Art Fleming

 Arthur Fleming Fazzin (May 1, 1924 – April 25, 1995) was an American actor and television host.
 He hosted the first version of the television game show Jeopardy!, which aired on NBC from 1964 until 1975 and again from 1978 to 1979.

 Early life

 Fleming was born in New York City.
 His parents, William and Marie Fazzin, had immigrated to the United States from Austria.
 They were a popular dance team in Europe and brought their show to America.
 Their son Art was a varsity letterman football player at James Monroe High School in New York City, standing 6 ft 4 in, weighing 220 lb.
-He later attended Colgate and Cornell Universities, starring on the football team, as well as water polo teams at both colleges.
+He later attended Colgate and Cornell Universities, starring on the football team, as well as the water polo teams at both colleges.
 Fleming was a World War II veteran who served in the U.S. Navy for three and a half years as the pilot of a patrol bomber in the Atlantic.